Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments: Conclusion

 \section{Conclusion}

-In this paper, we proposed ODENet and ResNet with special forms and showed that they uniformly approximate an arbitrary continuous function on a compact set.
-This result shows that the ODENet and ResNet can ve represent a variety of data.
-In addition, we showed the existence and continuity of the gradient of loss function in a general ODENet.
+In this paper, we proposed the $(\alpha,\beta,\gamma)$-type ODENet and the $(\alpha,\beta,\gamma)$-type ResNet and showed that they uniformly approximate an arbitrary continuous function on a compact set.
+This result shows that the $(\alpha,\beta,\gamma)$-type ODENet and the $(\alpha,\beta,\gamma)$-type ResNet can represent a variety of data.
+In addition, we showed the existence and continuity of the gradient of the loss function in a general ODENet.
 We performed numerical experiments on some data and confirmed that the gradient method reduces the loss function and represents the data.

 Our future work is to show that the design parameters converge to a global minimizer of the loss function using a continuous gradient.
 We also plan to show that ODENet with other forms, such as convolution, can represent arbitrary data.